Section 11: You Can’t Pen These Woods

 In order to cross the Farmington River, we had about a mile of roadwalk to do, which is always weird in terrible weather.
 People stare at you like you’re insane rather than intrepid.
 We are, without a doubt, intrepid.

-At the bottom of the hill, the trail takes route 189 across the river, but not before passing by one of the best restaurants in Connecticut: The Mill at 2T.
-While it was too early to stop in for lunch – and really, I think they’d have kicked us right out the door – it was nice to reminesce about our last meal there as we crossed over the swollen Farmington to the end of this section, where the trail re-enters the woods on its way to the Massachusetts border!
+At the bottom of the hill, the trail takes route 189 across the river, but not before passing by one of the best restaurants in Connecticut: The Mill at 2T (2018 Update: Now Present Company).
+While it was too early to stop in for lunch – and really, I think they’d have kicked us right out the door – it was nice to reminisce about our last meal there as we crossed over the swollen Farmington to the end of this section, where the trail re-enters the woods on its way to the Massachusetts border!